 The restaurant caters to families with meals containing 8,12 or 16 classic pieces or strip chicken along with sides and biscuits.

-So, if you’ve been on the road all day and just fancy sampling some scrumptious fried chicken, Lee’s in Jasper may be for you.
+So, if you’ve been on the road all day and just fancy sampling some scrumptious fried chicken, I highly recommend to bring a visit too Lee’s.